RoyRabinowitz/CrisPam/README.md

 The main script is:

 ## 1. crispam_single.py:
 This is the main script of the website.
-It receives a single SNV, via 3 possible methods: <br>
+It receives a single query SNV, via 3 possible methods: <br>

 * <i> Manually entered by user:</i> <br> Here you must enter a 51-nt long DNA sequence, 25 nt upstream to the mutation and 25 nt downstream, as well as the variation and the reading frame.
 ![method1](files/manually.PNG)

-* <i> Fetched by given rsID: </i> Enters a known rsID.
+* <i> Fetch by given rsID: </i> Enters a known rsID.
 You will then be presented with a table containing all the possible variations.
 Once you selects one of the options, it will automatically be inserted into the format in (a).
 ![method2](files/rsID.PNG)

-* <i> Fetche by genomic coordinates: </i> You may select a genome, chromosome number, mutation position, variation, and reading frame, which will be inserted into the format in (a).
+* <i> Fetch by genomic coordinates: </i> You may select a genome, chromosome number, mutation position, variation, and reading frame, which will be inserted into the format in (a).
 ![method3](files/coor.PNG)

 **Note: Only one of these methods is required each time. **